 It's hard to believe, but professional-looking Aerospace line is here for the whole three decades!
-Celebrating the anniversary, the Swiss watchmaking specialist has recently introduced a new limited edition Breitling Aerospace Evo Night Mission chronograph.
-With a total production run limited to mere 300 pieces and a new color of the dial that nicely accents its almost black satin-brushed body, the new model will probably be sold out in no time even despite its impressive price.
+Celebrating the anniversary, Breitling has introduced a limited edition Aerospace Evo Night Mission chronograph.
+With a total production run limited to mere 300 pieces and a new color of the dial that nicely accents its almost black satin-brushed body, the 2015 model will probably be sold out in no time even despite its impressive price.

-The new Pierre DeRoche TNT Royal Retro GMT 1/2 Hour is basically the same TNT Royal Retro RB model that we have seen many times before, but with a new complication that makes it not only fancy looking, but also quite useful for frequent travelers.
+The 2015 Pierre DeRoche TNT Royal Retro GMT 1/2 Hour is basically the same TNT Royal Retro RB model that we have seen many times before, but with a new complication that makes it not only fancy looking but also useful for frequent travelers.

-First revealed earlier this year at Baselworld 2015 trade show, the new Oris Divers Sixty-Five (ref.
-01 733 7747 4055-07 4 17 18) automatic diver pays homage a classic model from 1965.
-Although it is absolutely not a true reissue (even the choice of movement makes it a different model), the watch makes a strong impression and will be a wonderful choice for a person who wants to buy something "vintage", but with brand new guts to power it.
+First revealed at the Baselworld 2015 trade show, the 2015 Oris Divers Sixty-Five (ref.
+01 733 7747 4055-07 4 17 18) automatic diver pays homage to a classic model from 1965.
+Although it is absolutely not a true reissue (even the choice of the movement makes it a different model), the Sixty-Five makes a strong impression and will be a wonderful choice for a person who wants to buy something "vintage", but with brand new guts to power it.

 The new Chopard 24 Hours of Le Mans 2015 Superfast Chrono Porsche 919 Jacky Ickx Edition (Ref.
 168535-3003) (wow, that's a really long name indeed) is, for all practical purposes, simply a new iteration of last year's Superfast Chrono Porsche 919 ref.
 168535-3002 model.
 The only thing that makes it visually different is a set of new color accents on the dial and bezel flange.
 Now also proudly wearing Jacky Ickx's signature on its engraved case back cover, the watch was originally designed to celebrate long standing partnership between the two high-end brands, but, it so happened that it also praises Porsche's decisive victory at 2015 24 Hours of Le Mans.

-The 2015 Alpina Seastrong Diver 300 Chronograph Big Date expands the Swiss brand's line of affordable diving companions with yet another product.
+The 2015 Alpina Seastrong Diver 300 Chronograph Big Date expands the brand's line of affordable diving companions with yet another product.
 Featuring a reliable and accurate quartz mechanism packed into a visually attractive, nicely sculpted stainless steel body, the timepiece looks like a perfect "first real Swiss watch" choice for a young customer who still can't afford buying "a real thing" be it a member of the same collection powered by a more expensive mechanical movement or something of an entirely different league like, say, an Omega Seamaster or a Breitling Superocean.

 The new Breitling Superocean II 36 Diver sports the usual styling that the series is known for.
-Basically offering the same men's watch in a slightly smaller size, the timekeeper won't surprise you with new ideas, but will rather deliver the usual blend of sportiness, good build quality and a bullet-proof (albeit, mass produced) mechanism that will keep time as you would expect from a COSC-certified movement.
+Basically offering the same unisex model in a slightly smaller size, the timekeeper won't surprise you with new ideas, but will rather deliver the usual blend of sportiness, good build quality and a bullet-proof (albeit, mass produced) mechanism that will keep time as you would expect from a COSC-certified movement.
 What else there is to want?

 If you are one of those guys who think that they get what they pay for, this Swatch Irony Browned (Ref.
-YVS400) quartz chronograph wristwatch is the finest proof that you may be terribly wrong: sometimes you get a lot less.
+YVS400) quartz chronograph is the finest proof that you may be terribly wrong: sometimes you get a lot less.